portworx/px-docs/enterprise/lighthouse.md

 Lighthouse can monitor and manage your PX clusters and storage.
 This guide shows you how you can run [Lighthouse](http://lighthouse-new.portworx.com/login) locally.

->**Note:**<br/>You must have an enterprise license to be able to download the `portworx/px-lighthouse` image.
-Please contact support@portworx.com for access to this image.
+>**Note:**<br/>You must have an enterprise license to be able to download and install the `portworx/px-lighthouse` image.
+Please contact support@portworx.com for access to this image and the install instructions.

 ## Connect Lighthouse to your Portworx Cluster
 Lighthouse runs as a Docker container and has the same minumum requirements as the Portworx storage solution.
 Please consult [this guide](https://docs.portworx.com/#minimum-requirements) for the minumum requirements.